degory/ghul-application-template/README.md

 The build output is a simple .NET console application (`hello-world.exe`), which can be run:
 - from the command line with Mono: `mono hello-world.exe`
-- from the command line with .NET Core: `dotnet hello-world.exe` (provided you have .NET Core 3.1 installed - note, it's not pre-installed in the development container)
+- from the command line with .NET: `dotnet hello-world.exe` (provided you have the .NET 5 runtime installed - note, it's not pre-installed in the development container)
 - via the pre-configured VSCode test task: `Ctrl` + `Shift` + `P`, choose `Run Task`, choose the run task from the list

 ## Customizing your application